Itheum/itheumcore-elrond-data-nft-minter/README.md

 ### Setting up dev environment (project development bootstrap)

-- Uses `elrond-wasm-* 0.37.0` SDK libs (see Cargo.toml)
+- Uses `multiversx-sc-* 0.39.4` SDK libs (see Cargo.toml)
-- Building requires minimum **erdpy 2.0.0** (newer version should also work but devs used 2.0.0).
-Check version using `erdpy --version`
+- Building requires minimum **mxpy 5.2.3** (newer version should also work but devs used 5.2.3).
+Check version using `mxpy --version`
 - To build the project, requires minimum Rust version `1.68.0-nightly`.
 Check your Rust version by running `rustc --version`.
 To update your Rust, run `rustup update`.
-To set to nightly run `rustup default nightly`
+To set to nightly run `rustup default nightly` (devs used 1.69.0-nightly)
 - After you make sure you have the minimum Rust version you can then begin development.
 After you clone repo and before you run build, deploy or run the tests - follow these steps (most likely only needed the 1st time)

 ```